Our CNC Water Jet Cutting Services

 What Is CNC Water Jet Cutting?

-CNC Water Jet Cutting is a advanced technology that uses a high-pressure stream of water (often mixed with abrasive particles) to cut, shape, or engrave a wide range of materials.
+CNC machining Water Jet Cutting is a advanced technology that uses a high-pressure stream of water (often mixed with abrasive particles) to cut, shape, or engrave a wide range of materials.
 Unlike heat-based cutting methods, it relies on the force of water to slice through materials—making it ideal for heat-sensitive substrates.

 At its core, the process overview is simple: A high-pressure pump (generating up to 90,000 PSI) forces water through a tiny nozzle (as small as 0.1mm in diameter).
 For hard materials like metal or stone, abrasive particles (such as garnet) are added to the water stream to enhance cutting power; for soft materials like rubber or foam, a pure water jet (no abrasives) works perfectly.